tkaryadis/squery-spark/README.md

  5. its functional allowing natural data processing
  6. it has tree syntax, and can represent more complex pipelines

-Those allows Clojure to be simpler from all alternatives Java,Scala,Python.
+This allows Clojure to be simpler from all alternatives Java,Scala,Python.
-And because its a general programming language we dont have to write queries in strings like in SQL.
+And because it's a general programming language we don't have to write queries in strings like in SQL.

 ## Design goals

 1. be like clojure (use clojure way/names, and spark's way after)
+2. be like [cMQL](https://cmql.org/documentation/) the MongoDB query language made
-2. use macros, to avoid the need for namespace qualified names inside the queries
+3. use macros, to avoid the need for namespace qualified names inside the queries
+4. be programmable, no code in strings
-3. be programmable, like java,scala,python, but simpler than all including SQL
+5. be simpler than all alternatives, using Clojure features

 ## Example

 ```